 Labels seen through the headworn display are grey, increasing in intensity as they approach the center of the display.
 The one label closest to the center is highlighted yellow.
-If it remains highlighted for more than a second, it changes to green, indicating that it has been selected, and a second menu bar is added below the first, containing entries for that building.
+If it remains highlighted for more than a second, it changes to green, indicating that it has been selected, and a second menu bar is added below the first, containing the name of the selected building and entries for obtaining information specific to it.
 A selected building remains selected until the user's head orientation dwells on another building for more than a second as indicated by the color change.
-This approximation of gaze-directed selection can be disabled or enabled through a menu item.
+This approximation of gaze-directed selection can be disabled or enabled via a trackpad button.

 When a building is selected, a conical green compass pointer appears at the bottom of the headworn display, oriented in the building's direction.
-The pointer turns red if the building is more than 90 degrees away from the user's head orientation.
+The pointer turns red if the building is more than 90 degrees away from the user's head orientation (i.e., behind the user).
 This allows the user to find the building more easily if they turn away from it.
 The pointer is especially useful for finding buildings selected from the handheld computer.
-This is made possible by our custom HTTP server, which can tell the backpack computer to select a building on the headworn display.
+To do this, the user turns off gaze-directed selection, displays a list of all buildings via the "Buildings?" top level menu entry, selects with a stylus the building she is looking for on the handheld computer, and then follows the direction of the arrow pointer to locate that building.
+When the building's link is selected on the handheld computer the system immediately reflects the selection on the headworn display.
+This is made possible by our custom HTTP server, which on URL selection can interact with the backpack computer.